firebenderyt123/dZENCodeTest/README.md

 > **BLOB_HOSTNAME**: This parameter is used to specify the host where media files (images and text files) are stored.
 You must to use [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs)

-> **API_ROOT**: This parameter is used to specify the root URL of your application's API.
+> **HTTP_GRAPHQL_ENDPOINT**: This parameter is used to specify the root URL of your application's GraphQL.
 This is the address of your server where the application's backend code is deployed.
-For example, if your server is deployed on localhost and listening on port 8000, the URL would be http://localhost:8000/api/v1.
+For example, if your server is deployed on localhost and listening on port 8000, the URL would be [http://localhost:8000/api/v1/graphql](http://localhost:8000/api/v1/graphql).

-> **WS_ROOT**: This parameter is used to configure a WebSocket connection for real-time communication.
-For example, if your backend deployed on localhost and is listening on port 8000, the URL would be ws://localhost:8000.
+> **WS_GRAPHQL_ENDPOINT**: This parameter is used to configure a GraphQL WebSocket connection for real-time communication.
+For example, if your backend deployed on localhost and is listening on port 8000, the URL would be [ws://localhost:8000/api/v1/graphql](ws://localhost:8000/api/v1/graphql).

 > **GOOGLE_RECAPTCHA_PUBLIC_KEY**: This parameter is used to specify the reCAPTCHA public key if your application uses this service to protect against spam and bots.
 Get this key from the official [Google reCAPTCHA](https://www.google.com/recaptcha/about/) website. **_You must to use reCAPTCHA v2_**

 2. To configure the **backend** of your application, you need to go to the backend directory and create an _.env.production_ file based on _.env-example_ and specify the following parameters:

 > **POSTGRES_HOST**: The host on which the PostgreSQL database is deployed.
-This is usually localhost if the database is deployed locally.
+This is `db` if the database is deployed with docker.

 > **POSTGRES_PORT**: The port on which PostgreSQL listens for connections.
-The default is 5432.
+The default is `5432`.

 > **POSTGRES_DB**: The name of the PostgreSQL database to which your application will connect.
+The default is `postgres`

 > **POSTGRES_USER**: The PostgreSQL user who has access to the database.
+The default is `postgres`

 > **POSTGRES_PASSWORD**: The password of the PostgreSQL user to access the database.
+The default is `postgres`

+> **POSTGRES_SSL**: Specifies whether SSL encryption is enabled for connections to the PostgreSQL database.
+Set this variable to "true" to enable SSL encryption, or "false" to disable it.
+If your PostgreSQL server is configured to use SSL encryption, set this variable to "`true`".
+Otherwise, leave it as "`false`".

 > **REDIS_HOST**: The host on which the Redis server is deployed.
 This variable specifies the hostname or IP address where the Redis server is running.
-If Redis is deployed locally, you can set this to `localhost`.
+If Redis is deployed with docker, you can set this to `redis`.

 > **REDIS_PORT**: The port on which the Redis server listens for connections.
-The default port for Redis is 6379.
+The default port for Redis is `6379`.
 If your Redis server is configured to use a different port, specify it here.

 > **REDIS_PASSWORD**: The password required to authenticate and access the Redis server.
 If your Redis server is password-protected, you should provide the password here.
 If no password is set, leave this variable empty.

+> **REDIS_TLS**: Determines whether TLS encryption is enabled for connections to the Redis server.
+Set this variable to "true" to enable TLS encryption, or "false" to disable it.
+If your Redis server is configured to use TLS encryption, set this variable to "`true`".
+Otherwise, leave it as "`false`".

+> **RABBITMQ_URL**: This variable specifies the URL of the RabbitMQ server, including the protocol (AMQP), hostname, and port number.
+For example, "`amqp://rabbitmq:5672`" indicates that RabbitMQ is accessible via the AMQP protocol on the IP address `rabbitmq` and port `5672`.

+> **RABBITMQ_QUEUE_DURABLE**: When set to "false", this variable indicates that RabbitMQ queues should not be durable.
+In RabbitMQ, durable queues survive broker restarts and ensure that messages are not lost even if the broker goes down.
+Setting this variable to "`false`" means that queues will not be durable, and messages may be lost if the broker restarts or fails.
+However, non-durable queues have better performance compared to durable queues, especially for transient or temporary data.

 > **JWT_SECRET**: The secret key for signing and verifying JWT tokens used for user authentication.
 Simply generate a long string of different characters

-> **JWT_EXPIRATION_TIME**: The lifetime of the JWT token, specified in seconds such time format ("1h" for one hour, "7d" for seven days, etc.).
+> **JWT_EXPIRATION_TIME**: The lifetime of the JWT token, specified in seconds such time format ("`1h`" for one hour, "`7d`" for seven days, etc.).

 > **CORS_ORIGIN**: The allowed source for CORS requests.
 This is the address of your frontend application that will be accessing the backend.
-Typically, this is http://localhost:3000.
+Typically, this is `http://localhost:3000`.

 > **AZURE_STORAGE_ACCOUNT_NAME**: The Azure Blob storage account name for Azure Blob Storage.